The Conscious Computer

 20 min readJul 23, 2023

 This was not written by an AI, but the fact I have to clarify that is insane.
-Like a sci-fi novel come to life, we suddenly share the earth with a non-human intelligence rivaling our own.
-And our new roommates are developing quickly.
-From writing prose to making movies, the latest AI models are so capable that we’ve started wondering what they can’t do.
-It’s an exciting time, but also a confusing time, because their uncanny behavior raises existential questions.
+Like a sci-fi novel come to life, we suddenly share the earth with an intelligence rivaling our own.
+And our new roommates are developing quickly- from writing prose to making movies, the latest AI models are so capable that we’ve switched to asking what they can’t do.
+It’s an exhilarating moment in human history.
+But it’s also a confusing time, because their uncanny behavior raises existential questions.
 Are they smarter than us?
 Are they conscious?
 Are they dangerous?

 So far the pop culture answer to all three has been a definitive no, per the argument that the models are just math-based prediction engines.
 Here is a recent example from Silicon Valley legend Marc Andreessen.